American Indians, College, Dakota, Native Americans, Santee, Sioux Uprising, Story-Telling, Survey Texts, The Dakota Sioux Uprising

 The distortions here are a little more subtle; most of them being a function of basic story telling technique.
 Simply put, the question here is one of peopling the story-line.
 Where Anderson talks about multiple factions in and around the Santee community, each of these authors is telling a story about whites and natives.
 When they choose to break that down a little, we get references to ‘warriors’ and to Chief Little crow.
 Gone is the conflict within the tribe between pro-war and pro-peace factions, the entire existence of mixed bloods, arguments about who should and who should not be killed, and especially the active opposition of some villages to participation in the fighting.
 The decision to spare some whites while killing others is nowhere on the horizon here.
 And of course the notion that Little Crow simply led his people ‘on the warpath’ (reluctantly or otherwise) simplifies the nature of his leadership as well as the politics of the uprising itself.
 None of these sub-themes can be worked into the narrative (or even envisioned within it), because the characters are not even in the cast.
 There is simply no place for them.

 So, what do I expect?
 Pretty much this, actually.
 These are survey texts, and the authors are struggling here to get a complex story into a paragraph or two.
 This means simplification, even oversimplification.
 It seems to me that in each of these cases, the author has made choices based at least partly on the larger narratives in which this story fits.
 Where Anderson is telling the story of a specific event, each of the survey text authors is treating this as a moment in a larger narrative about Indian-white relations in the west.
 They identify the participants in the Santee Sioux uprising based on the characters already filling that larger narrative.
-Thus, we get ‘Indians’ and ‘whites’ and not any of the factions noted above.
-It’s how survey texts in History are written.

 Now, just imagine that same kind of trade-off in every paragraph of virtually every page (side-bars excepted) of every history text out there.
+So, you see, this isn’t a problem of what is and isn’t taught; it’s a problem of how it’s taught.
+Many of these stories are just begging to be forgotten.
+You can see it in the way they are written.

 Enjoy your reading kids!